South Sudan, Republic of

 • Registration Certificate.
 (NGOs only)

-Process to be followed (step by step or flowchart)
+The process to be followed (step-by-step or flowchart)

 • Attach a cover letter detailing the request.
-The cover letter must be on the applying organization's letterhead and addressed to the Director General of Customs Services; signed by organization representative and citing relevant provisions in legislation.
+The cover letter must be on the applying organisation's letterhead and addressed to the Director General of Customs Services, signed by the organisation representative, and citing relevant provisions in legislation.

 • UN ONLY: